vinaychilukuri/vinaychilukuri.github.io/_cases/3 - sales-sim.md

 > Is the proposed solution good enough to make a positive impact on a sales person's performance?
 Can we do something better?

 I voiced out my concern.
-The reply being it definitely was not enough, but this was a step in the right direction.
+The reply was that it definitely was not enough, but this was a step in the right direction.
 For me, the proposed solution was not convincing as a means to solve the pain.

 ## User Research
 I sought agreement about talking to the users before jumping in to the solution mode, as I did not have any context of the world of Sales.
+I also wanted to know the impact of a lack of a formal training in Sales.
 My CEO proactively connected me with few of his contacts from the Sales community.

 *I jotted down the following questions that would act as a guide in the interviews*